Everything you need to know before you go.

 What are meals like?

 All meals served are plant-based.
-Breakfast includes fresh fruit plates, granola, bagels and cream cheese, tomatoes, yogurt, avocado toast, juices and milks.
+Breakfast includes fresh fruit plates, granola, cereals, bagels and cream cheese, tomatoes, yogurt, avocado toast, juices and milks.
 Lunches are brought in from a Palm Springs vegan chef who uses organic and local foods.
 When wheat or gluten products are served, alternatives are provided.
 There will be snacks available at all times.
 If you need to supplement the food offered, you may bring your own food.
 Communal spaces are plant-based only.

 What if I want to eat meat?